Fun runs are great because they get people outside and active. They also provide an excellent opportunity to raise awareness for charities and causes.

 Training for a fun run should also be enjoyable.
 This is not the same thing as running a marathon.

+- Beginners can easily finish 5K fun runs without that much training.
 A fun run doesn’t require running at all; you can simply walk through it.

 To train for a fun run: